d3rb1n/d3rb1n.github.io/_writeups/thm/dogcat/index.md

 </html>
 ```

-Some of the key takaways from that PHP code:
+Some of the key takeaways from that PHP code:

 1. If there is no `ext` query string argument, it will append a `.php` to the file name.
 2. If the `view` query string argument does not include "dog" or "cat", it will give you an error.
 3. If the `view` query string argument DOES include "dog" or "cat", it is going to output the contents of the "filename" specified in `view` and concatenate the file extension (either the default `.php`, or whatever you specify in the `ext` query string parameter)

-Knowing this, it looks like we can use Local File Inclusion to read files.
+Knowing this, it looks like we can use **Local File Inclusion (LFI)** to read files.
 We just have to include "dog" or "cat" in the path, and we likely need to specify an empty string for the file extension `ext` query string argument.

 A common test would be to go to a known file, which also happens to have interesting information: `/etc/passwd`.
 We can try several of these to see if this app is susceptible to LFI with attempts like: